Lightning-AI/pytorch-lightning/docs/source/early_stopping.rst

 ----------------------
 By default training will go with early stopping if there is `'val_loss'` in `validation_end()` return dict.
-Otherwise training will go with disabled early stopping.
+Otherwise training will proceed with early stopping disabled.

 .. code-block:: python